“Excellent house in fabulous area thank you”

 Much of the coastline in this area is owned by the National Trust and is a haven for wildlife, bursting with wild flowers along the cliffs.

 This spacious Crackington Haven cottage is perfect for family holidays on the spectacular Cornish coast.

 All ground floor.
 Four bedrooms with TV/Freeview: 1 x super king-size double (zip/link, can be twin on request), 1 x king-size double with en-suite bath, shower over, basin and WC, 1 x twin with adult cot bed and single bed, 1 x single.
 Bathroom with height-adjustable bath inc. emergency call button, basin and WC.
 Shower room with walk-in shower, emergency call button, basin and WC.
 Kitchen with dining area (seats 6).
 Utility.
-Sitting room with sofa bed and woodburner-effect gas fire.
+Sitting room with woodburner-effect gas fire.

 - Gas central heating with gas fire

 - Range cooker with electric oven and gas hob, microwave, large fridge/freezer, washing machine, tumble dryer, dishwasher, 6 x TVs (1 with full Sky+ package inc. BT Sport, 5 with Freeview), DVD, WiFi, selection of books, games and DVDs

 - Bed linen and towels inc. in rent